-Searching for Themes - The generated codes were organized grouped to form potential themes.
+Searching for Themes - The generated codes were organized and grouped to form potential themes.

-Reviewing Themes - Emerging were reviewed refined, with overlapping ideas clustered together form cohesive thematic categories.
+Reviewing Themes - Emerging themes were reviewed and refined, with overlapping ideas clustered together to form cohesive thematic categories.
 Defining and Naming Themes - Final themes were clearly defined and labeled to reflect the underlying ideas represented in the coded data.

-Producing the Report results of the analysis synthesized into a narrative, presenting the key themes and their implications for assessment practices during the pandemic.
+Producing the Report - The results of the analysis were synthesized into a narrative, presenting the key themes and their implications for assessment practices during the pandemic.

-The use of thematic analysis enabled the researchers capture the complexity teachers' lived experiences and highlight recurring patterns related to the implementation of assessment in a remote learning environment.
+The use of thematic analysis enabled the researchers to capture the complexity of teachers' lived experiences and highlight recurring patterns related to the implementation of assessment in a remote learning environment.